Sanjay Shah: Danish dividend tax fraud charges

-In September 2019, Danish tax authorities reported that a ruling in Dubai against a 'central player' in the tax fraud case provides access to 9 million documents, of which 3.5 million had already been transferred.
-Shah's spokesman, Jack Irvine, has confirmed that these documents came from Shah.
-As of September 2019, the total number of Danish indictments against persons and companies involved in the tax fraud scheme has risen to 476 with projected legal costs of 2.4 billion Danish kroner.
+In September 2019, Danish tax authorities reported that a ruling in Dubai against a 'central player' in the tax fraud case provided access to 9 million documents, of which 3.5 million had already been transferred.
+Shah's spokesman, Jack Irvine, confirmed that these documents came from Shah.
+As of September 2019, the total number of Danish indictments against persons and companies involved in the tax fraud scheme had risen to 476 with projected legal costs of 2.4 billion Danish kroner.
 In May 2020, the Tax Minister Morten Bødskov announced that the fees paid to lawyers was USD350 million, and that 250 new employees had been added to the Tax Office to address massive failures in control.

-In September 2019, the authorities have so far found no evidence of fraud in the UK, Germany or Denmark.

 In November 2019, British and Danish authorities reached an agreement that the main prosecution against Shah should take place in a Danish court of law, and both countries support his extradition from Dubai to Denmark.

-Extradition of a suspect from the United Arab Emirates has been described by a Danish expert as 'almost impossible' due to reciprocity as UAE implements death sentence for certain crimes and Denmark can't do this due to human rights concerns.

 As of 2019, Shah has denied any wrongdoing.
-In papers lodged in London's High Court as part of a civil case brought by the Danish tax authority SKAT, Shah's lawyers rejected the allegations against him.
+In papers lodged in London's High Court as part of a civil case brought by the Danish tax authority SKAT.
+Shah's lawyers rejected the allegations against him.

 The Danish Prosecutor interrogated Shah in Abu Dhabi over three days in a voluntary interview in September 2019.

 On 12 August 2020, the Dubai Court dismissed the Danish government's claim that it had been defrauded by Sanjay Shah of £1.5 billion (Dh7.2 bn), due to lack of evidence.

 In January 2021, Danish prosecutors charged Shah with fraudulently reclaiming $1.6 billion in dividend tax.
-Prosecutors are seeking a 12 year sentence due to the severity of case.
+Prosecutors sought a 12-year sentence due to the severity of case.
 In April 2021, the United Kingdom Commercial Court dismissed Denmark's claim against Shah, with judge Andrew Baker stating that the charges were "politically as well as financially motivated"; however, the court did not take action on Shah's frozen assets in Great Britain at that time.

-On 28 february 2022 the Danish government won the appeal case reversing High Courts previous dismissal of the case, with judge Julian Flaux stating that "judge [Baker] fell into error in accepting" the alleged fraud defendants' submission.
+On 28 February 2022 the Danish government won the appeal case reversing High Courts previous dismissal of the case, with judge Julian Flaux stating that "judge [Baker] fell into error in accepting" the alleged fraud defendants' submission.

 On 31 May 2022 Shah was arrested in Dubai to face trial for potential extradition to Denmark.
 On 12 September 2022 the judge of the case ruled that Shah wouldn't be extradited to Denmark, due to a lack of documents regarding the investigation.
 The Danish authorities have the ability to appeal the decision.